richafnu/Viva/Viva/engage/native-mode-guide.md

 ## 5. Run the Alignment Tool for the first time

-After you review the Alignment Report, communicate upcoming changes to the users in your network, export your data, and are aware of the changes the tool makes in your network, you should be ready to run the tool for the first time.
+After you review the Alignment Report, make sure you've done the following tasks:

+- Communicate upcoming changes to the users in your network
+- Export your data
+- POssess full knowledge of the changes the tool makes in your network.

+You're ready to run the Native Mode Alignment Tool.

-The tool runs in the background of your Viva Engage network and has no noticeable effect on end users.
-When the tool starts to run, it makes changes to your network to prevent new unmapped users, unconnected groups, and other new entities.
+The tool runs in the background of your Viva Engage network and has no effect on end users.
+When the tool starts, it makes changes to your network to prevent new unmapped users, unconnected groups, and other new entities.

 > [!IMPORTANT]
 > In most cases, you'll need to run the Alignment Tool more than once.